Islandora-Labs/islandora_usage_stats_charts/README.md

   * Add admin options to only show stats since a specific date (e.g., a day, week, month, year?)
 * Nice to have
   * Provide admin option to use a local copy of Chart.js.
-  * Provide a way to have object owner get an email on a monthly basis summarizing usage, maybe via a cron job (but this could probably be completely separate from this module).

 ## Maintainer